 As per the prescriptions of the Protocol, CapeNature or its assigned representative, is the RMA responsible for the development of the Uilkraals River EMP as well as being responsible for the co-ordination of its implementation.
-However, formal designation is yet to be confirmed.
 Implementation of the EMP can be effected through a range of different forums and actors.
 The Uilkraals River Estuary Advisory Forum provides an advisory service to the RMA on issues specific to the management and implementation of the EMP, as well as being the hub that links all stakeholders, which serves to foster stakeholder engagement and to facilitate the implementation of the project plans identified.
+The CapeNature Governance tool will be used to identify, monitor, track, and report on the implementation of management objectives.